fauna/faunadb-js/README.md

 ### Documentation

-- `npm run doc` will generate JSDoc documentation for the project.
+- `yarn doc` will generate JSDoc documentation for the project.

 ## License